babenkoivan/elastic-scout-driver-plus/docs/search-results.md

     ->raw();
  ```

+## SearchResult

-## 2. You can execute the request and get `ElasticScoutDriverPlus\SearchResult` instance in return:
+You can execute the request and get `ElasticScoutDriverPlus\SearchResult` instance in return:

 ```php
 $searchResult = MyModel::boolSearch()